morningtrading/usefull_md/README.md

-just usefull rules for celan coding
+just usefull rules for cleaner coding by AI